bbc/gel-sass-tools/README.md

 - `$gel-tools-rem-enable--function` - enable/disable the rem conversion, if this option is disabled only `px` values will be returned
 - `$gel-tools-rem-enable--mixin` - disable the mixin if you only want to output the `px`, this can be useful for IE8 stylesheets who don't need `rem` values
-- `$tel-tools-rem-enable--fallback` - disable the automatic generation of a `px` fallback when the mixin in called, use this open if you want to remove all `px` values from your stylesheets
+- `$gel-tools-rem-enable--fallback` - disable the automatic generation of a `px` fallback when the mixin in called, use this open if you want to remove all `px` values from your stylesheets

 ### Right-to-Left (RTL)